xjma2016/RMWS/README.md

  2.cloud.components:The components used in the workflow scheduling;<br> 3.cloud.configurations: Parameter configuration used to set the experiment parameters such as the workflow number, DAX files location, VM type, and so on;<br>
- 4.cloud.mainProgram: Start the simulator. <br> 5.DataSet: the input dax files which can be download from "https://confluence.pegasus.isi.edu/display/pegasus/Deprecated+Workflow+Generator";<br>
+ 4.cloud.mainProgram: Start the simulator. <br> 5.DataSet: the input dax files which can also be download from "https://confluence.pegasus.isi.edu/display/pegasus/Deprecated+Workflow+Generator";<br>
  6.Results: the ouput results txt files.<br>

 ### Operation steps of the simulator: